acot-a11y/acot/packages/cli/README.md

 $ npx acot init
 ```

-And then, The `run` subcommand performs an audit based on the configuration file.
+And then, the `run` subcommand performs an audit based on the configuration file.

 ```bash
 $ npx acot run
 ```

-_T.B.A_
+## Configure